Pier Marco Bertinetto, Redazione di Italian Journal of Linguistics

 Articles should be submitted electronically, preferably in Portable Document Format (PDF).
 After acceptance, the final version should be prepared according to the Stylesheet (see the Guide for Authors below).

-Further electronic materials mentioned in the published paper, such as illustrations (e.g. maps or diagrams) or audio and video files, may reside on the journal’s website.
+This extends to electronic materials mentioned in the published paper, such as illustrations (e.g. maps or diagrams) or audio and video files.
 Audio files should be provided in non-proprietary format, such as WAV.
 The audio content should be uncompressed (linear PCM data) or compressed using a lossless method such as FLAC.

 Ethical and professional issues